raehik/bytepatch/README.md

 offset, or do we implicitly shift them so they still write to the "same place"?
 There *is* some support in the library for such edits, however, and it would be interesting to explore.

-### Original rationale
-I'm working on some binary files, and need to patch strings, machine code and other data.
-I make some changes, I test them, they work.
-Then I note down the changes I made.
-It's tedious and repetitive, but I really don't want to lose track of what got changed how, and it's the clearest way to share my work others.
-But if I want to test more stuff, I may have to make those changes again.
-I'm gonna make a mistake eventually.

-Instead, I described my patches in YAML and wrote a tool to apply them.
-Now my changes and my notes (thanks YAML comments!) are the same file, which can be checked for correctness and applied automatically.

 ## License
 Provided under the MIT license.
 Please see `LICENSE` for the full license text.